rmsk2/moreorless/readme.md

 Midterm goals

 - Add some kind of word wrap when you reach the end of the line while typing
-- Create the additional possibility to generate a BASIC program at address $028000 to allow for an XLOAD after the editor has stopped
 - use a beep to signal to the user that a command excecution is not possible

 After that possibly